Alton B. Parker

+In later life, he managed John Alden Dix's successful 1910 campaign for Governor of New York and served as prosecution counsel for the 1913 impeachment of Dix's successor, Governor William Sulzer.
+During the 1912 presidential election, Parker joined with other constitutional conservatives in an absolute defense of the power of judicial review against critics like Theodore Roosevelt or William Jennings Bryan who advocated a popular check on judicial decisions.

 Early life

 Parker was born in Cortland, New York, to John Brooks Parker, a farmer, and Harriet F. Stratton.
 Both of his parents were well educated and encouraged his reading from an early age.
 At the age of 12 or 13, Parker watched his father serve as a juror and was so fascinated by the proceedings that he resolved to become a lawyer.
 He attended Cortland Academy, and left to begin working as a teacher in Binghamton.
 There he became engaged to Mary Louise Schoonmaker, the daughter of a man who owned property near his school.
 He then returned to Cortland Academy.

-While at Cortland Normal School, Parker was a member of Gamma Sigma Fraternity.
-After graduation, he attended the State Normal School in Cortland (now the State University of New York College at Cortland), Parker married Schoonmaker in 1872 and became a clerk at Schoonmaker & Hardenburgh, a legal firm at which one of her relatives was the senior partner.
-He then enrolled at Albany Law School of Union University, New York.
+After graduation, he attended the State Normal School in Cortland (now the State University of New York College at Cortland), where he became a member of Gamma Sigma Fraternity.
+Parker married Schoonmaker in 1872 and became a clerk at Schoonmaker & Hardenburgh, a legal firm at which one of her relatives was the senior partner.
+He then enrolled at Albany Law School.
 After graduating with an LL.B. degree in 1873, he practiced law in Kingston until 1878 as the senior partner of the firm Parker & Kenyon.

 Parker also became active with the Democratic Party.
-He served as a delegate to the 1880 and 1884 Democratic National Conventions.
+In 1877, he won election as surrogate court judge of Ulster County, and he was elected to a new six-year term in 1883.
+He served as a delegate to the 1880 and 1884 Democratic national conventions.
 In between the two conventions, he helped Grover Cleveland get elected Governor of New York in 1882.
 At the 1884 convention, he supported Cleveland, who was named the party's presidential nominee; Cleveland went on to narrowly defeat Republican James G. Blaine in the fall election.
 The new president offered Parker the position of first assistant postmaster general, but Parker rejected the offer, citing monetary reasons.
 During this time, Parker also became a protege of David B. Hill, managing Hill's 1885 gubernatorial campaign.